eberedberry/learning-git/README.md

 # learning-git
-for practical purpose of learning trying to find my way around
+for practical purpose of learning.
+Trying to find my way around